bioinfo-pf-curie/geniac/docs/install.rst

 Installation
 *********************

 We describe here how the analysis pipeline can be installed.
-The pipeline must be available from a git repository and follows the expected organisation (see :ref:`overview-source-tree`).
+The pipeline must be available from a git repository and follows the expected organization (see :ref:`overview-source-tree`).
 An example of installation is provided with the |geniacdemo|_ pipeline.

 Installation requires |cmake|_ (version 3.0 or above) and consists of the following sequence.